 What are the rules for Part Exchange schemes?
 And who is eligible?

 Each house developer has their own set of rules regarding part exchange, so it’s worth checking them out.
-But in general, you usually:
+But in general, to part exchange house for new build, you usually:

 - Need to own a home which you can sell.